ali-raheem/AifyChrome/README.md

-# AifyChrome
+# Ally (Aify for Chrome)

 Use AI to write and edit text with OpenAI's models including GPT-4.

 You must have API key for OpenAI (anyone can access GPT-3.5-turbo).
 But then you can use any model you have access to including finetuned ones.

-Aify comes with plenty of stock prompts, which you can add to, delete or customize as you need.
+Ally comes with plenty of stock prompts, which you can add to, delete or customize as you need.

 See the original Thunderbird plugin [here](https://github.com/ali-raheem/Aify), or the Firefox plugin [here](https://github.com/ali-raheem/AifyFX).